rosicrucianom/rosicrucianom.github.io/ialom.md

 ## Individuality Activity Location OM

-_Here we find the OM in Sanskrit, primordial sound of a universal symbol used in the practice of Conscious Attention._
+The OM in Sanskrit, primordial sound of a universal symbol used in the practice of Conscious Attention.

 ![Om Mandala](/assets/img/om_mandala.png)